Self Storage Contracts: Everything You Need to Know

 You may also require that tenants do not store important documents, heirlooms, artwork, or other valuable goods.

-In addition, the agreement should mention payment arrangements and whether payment schedules are subject to change.
+Also, the agreement should mention payment arrangements and whether payment schedules are subject to change.
 Further, include other provisions such as grace periods, late fees, deposits, and due dates in the contract.
 Regarding rate changes, add a provision that gives 30-days notice to heighten rents at when needed so you may stay on course with current market rates.

 - Note: You should never agree to anything orally with no written contract.
 Each lease should state the following: “This contract contains the entire arrangement between all parties,” and “no oral agreements or promises from any agent or employee of ABC Storage that conflicts with this arrangement shall have any binding legality.”
 You may word such a statement differently, but the point should remain the same.